TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 25 - 7/21 (Caturday)
 Day 25.
 I am one quarter of the way through 100 Days of Code.
 Today I am back to working on Cat Clicker Premium.
 I have been studying and coding along with the CCP solution.
 Then I will start it over and write my own code based on what I am learning.

+### Day 26 - 7/22 (Sunday)
+Continuing on with the Cat Clicker Premium app.
+After spending plenty of time studying the solution, I think I have a good understanding of how this works.
+So now I am starting from scratch building out my own Cat Clicker Pro app.
+It's like putting together a puzzle except you have to first create all the puzzle pieces and then put them together.